 How to Replace a Lost Power of Attorney

 Getting another copy of divorce documents or articles of incorporation should be possible if you've filed them with the court.
 But you may be unable to reproduce an original Power of Attorney.
-Here are the first steps you should take if you have lost yours:

-- Inform relevant parties: If you registered the POA with the county clerk or secretary of state's office or provided copies to any financial institution, or any other party, you should notify them of the loss and inquire about their procedures.
+• Inform relevant parties: If you registered the POA with the county clerk or secretary of state's office or provided copies to any financial institution, or any other party, you should notify them of the loss and inquire about their procedures.
 They may have specific requirements or procedures in place for such situations.

-- Execute a new POA: If the original POA cannot be located, replaced, or reissued, you may need to execute a new one.
+• Execute a new POA: If the original POA cannot be located, replaced, or reissued, you may need to execute a new one.

-How to get a new power of attorney
+How to Get a New Power of Attorney

-Here are the steps you'll find helpful if you're a "do-it-yourself" person:
+Here are the steps you'll find helpful:

-- Choose an agent or proxy for you
+• Choose an agent or proxy for you

-- Get your documents signed and finalized
+• Get your documents signed and finalized

-- Ensure that relevant parties receive signed copies
+• Ensure that relevant parties receive signed copies

-- Keep your documents up-to-date as needed
+• Keep your documents up-to-date as needed

 Make sure that after you create the new POA, distribute copies to all relevant parties, including your agent, alternate agents, and any institutions or individuals with whom you must present the POA.